andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-03-17-Why-its-easy-to-start-a-subpar-relationship.md

 This doesn't help with increased perceived difficultness of dating more attractive partners; I'm still searching a solution for that.

 Maybe it's solvable by sex without relationships?
+Maybe if you're still getting any, your standards do not lower?

 * Friends with benefits - doesn't work for me, as it usually grows into a relationship.
 * One-night-stands - I didn't have that many encounters so I cannot generalize.
-Probably should look into it.
+Should look into it.
 * Paying for sex (here's [Serge Faguet's take on it](https://hackernoon.com/biohack-your-intelligence-now-or-become-obsolete-97cdd15e395f)) - same as above.